IOP - Commercial Photographers - North-West - Midlands - UK Wide - Europe

 Can’t I just use images from the internet?

-However ‘BE AWARE’ many of these images will be copyright protected.
+However ‘BE AWARE’ the majority of internet images will be copyright protected.
 It is a criminal offence to use these images without permission and potentially makes you liable for payment of a fee or compensation to the copyright holder.

-This may sound dramatic, but as with being ‘found in procession of stolen goods’ this liability is not mitigated by ignorance of the law or, perhaps more crucially whether the image was received by you in good faith, for instance supplied by your web designer!
+This may sound dramatic, but as with being ‘found in procession of stolen goods’ this liability is not mitigated by ignorance of the law or, whether the image was received by you in good faith, for instance supplied by your web designer!